 Academic Progress Standards

-Last date to submit satisfactory academic progress (SAP) appeals for the Summer 2017 semester is June 15, 2017.
+Last date to submit satisfactory academic progress (SAP) appeals for the Spring 2018 semester is March 15, 2018.

 The U.S. Department of Education Student Financial Aid regulations require that NEIU establish and maintain a policy to measure whether students applying for financial aid are making satisfactory academic progress toward degree completion.
 NEIU has implemented the Satisfactory Academic Progress Policy necessary to evaluate a financial aid recipient’s continued eligibility for funds.
 The calculation of both qualitative and quantitative standards is performed at the end of each semester (including summer).

 - Successfully complete sixty-seven percent (67%) of the cumulative attempted hours.

 - Maintain a minimum cumulative grade point average (GPA) of 2.0 or "C" as an undergraduate by the end of each semester.
 Each semester undergraduate students are expected to maintain a 2.0 cumulative GPA.
 Graduate students are expected to maintain a minimum GPA average of 3.0 or "B" end of each semester.

 - Maximum time frame for undergraduate students is 180 attempted credit hours and for graduate (master's degree-seeking) students it is 54 attempted credit hours.

 If a student is unable to meet the Satisfactory Academic Progress requirements due to extenuating circumstances, they may submit a typewritten appeal requesting the reinstatement of their financial aid eligibility.
 Students who wish to appeal being placed on termination status must complete the following steps: